Manual Skeleton Adjustment

 Other skeleton adjustments will not affect height.
 Mainly refer to the literal meaning on the left side of each adjustment.
 There are three points to note:

-• Marked as 9, VR headset depth.
-Adjust according to the headset wear.
-The best state is minimal chest movement when nodding.
+• Marked as 9, VR headset depth, adjustment needs to be based on headset wear.
+The best state is when the chest moves the least in a nodding state.

-• Marked as 11, leg spacing.
-This refers to the spacing of the upper leg joints.
-If the character keeps their legs at a 90-degree angle to the ground, it can be considered the midpoint spacing of the legs.
+• Marked as 11, leg spacing, this refers to the spacing of the upper leg root joints.
+If the character maintains a 90-degree angle with the ground, it can be considered as the midpoint spacing of the legs at this time.

-• Marked as 12, foot length.
-It is recommended to set the foot length smaller than reality because the toe joints bend in reality, but currently, rebocap does not have this joint.
-So it is generally recommended to measure the distance from the bend to the heel.
+• Marked as 12, foot length, it is recommended that the foot length be smaller than reality because the toe joint will bend in reality, but currently rebocap does not have this joint, so it is generally recommended to measure the distance from the bend to the heel.

 Manual Skeleton Adjustment Has No Effect